EURO CRIME

 • Forsyth, Frederick the official UK site for the author of 'The Day of the Jackal'.

-• Foss, Jason author of the Jeffrey Flint series featuring an archaelogical lecturer and a new series with Maddy Crowe, an archaeological illustrator and ancient costume expert.
+• Foss, Jason author of the Jeffrey Flint series featuring an archaeological lecturer and a new series with Maddy Crowe, an archaeological illustrator and ancient costume expert.

 • Fowler, Christopher writes a crime series featuring two London policeman, Bryant and May.